Are Harbor Freight Tools Actually Getting Better?

 While Harbor Freight tools may never reach the lofty heights of quality and durability achieved by premium brands, it’s clear they’re making a concerted effort to improve.
 Increased competition, a shifting target customer, and a focus on innovation have all combined to push Harbor Freight to raise their game.

 Is Harbor Freight the new go-to for high-quality, professional-grade tools?
 Not quite yet.
 But the days of them being universally dismissed as junk may be coming to an end.
-It will be exciting to see how they continue to evolve and raise the bar in the years ahead.
+For homeowners, occasional DIYers, and anyone who needs a specialty tool they'll use a handful of times, Harbor Freight deserves a serious look in 2026.